Paul's passion for computer technology began over thirty years ago. He taught digital media studies for many years in

-I've been a MacBook user for many years, my wife and kids all have Macs too.
-There are also many fantastic accessories for Macs out there that can enhance and maximize your portable computer experience, both for fun and usefulness.
+I've been a MacBook enthusiast for many years, and my wife and children also have them.
+My experience is that there are many fantastic accessories for Macs out there that can enhance your portable computing experience with fun, style, and added utility.

-I've found that as well as accessories that are useful to buy for oneself; they can also make great gifts for family and friends at birthdays, Christmas, and other life events and celebrations.
+These accessories are great options if you're looking to treat yourself, but they can also make great gifts for family and friends at birthdays, Christmas, and other life events and celebrations.

-Some accessories are all about improving the laptop's appearance, some are just for amusement, but most are about practicality and functionality for me.
+Some accessories are about improving the laptop's appearance, and some are just for amusement, but all need to take into account practicality and functionality, as far as I'm concerned.

 7 Great MacBook Pro Accessories